Historic Dodgertown: History

 Historic Dodgertown was originally built as a Navy housing base for all of the members of the Navy and Marines that trained at the US Naval Air Station during World War II that was located directly across the street.

 When Branch Rickey began looking for a permanent spring training site in 1948 he was introduced to a large area of land in Vero Beach, Florida by Bud Holman, a local businessman, as the perfect place to host a fully contained training camp for the Major League club as well as the other 26 minor league teams.
 The Dodgers and the city of Vero Beach ended up coming to an initial five-year lease agreement that included the naming of the property as "Dodger Town".
 A stadium was completed in 1953.

 The Sporting News reports on the innovative spring training camp to be run by the Brooklyn Dodgers in Vero Beach, Florida.
-“Mass production and the assembly line have come to baseball…and now comes Dodger Town, where at least 400 Brooklyn farmhands will be in action during the month…Dodger Town is one of the most amazing set ups in the history of baseball…There are, at the moment, only three diamonds here, but it’s probable that more will be laid out.
+“Mass production and the assembly line have come to baseball and now comes Dodger Town, where at least 400 Brooklyn farmhands will be in action during the month.
+Dodger Town is one of the most prominent set-ups in the history of baseball.
+There are, at the moment, only three diamonds here, but it’s probable that more will be laid out.
 The citizens of Vero Beach have collaborated about 200 percent with the Dodgers, hopeful that (Dodger President Branch) Rickey will stick to his half promise to bring Dodgers and Montreal here to train in 1949.”